-Entering into prenuptial agreements is no longer considered as taboo as it was in prior decades.
+Entering into prenuptial agreements is no longer considered taboo as in prior decades.

-Instead, couples are realizing that signing this type of contract is one of the best ways to ensure that both parties’ assets remain protected not only in the event of a divorce, but also during the marriage itself.
+Instead, couples realize that signing this type of contract is one of the best ways to ensure that both parties’ marital assets will remain protected in the event of a divorce and during the marriage itself.

-When drafted properly and fairly negotiated, prenuptial agreements can save couples time and money, and can also provide them with peace of mind in regards to the fate of their assets.
+When drafted properly and fairly negotiated, prenuptial agreements can save couples time and money and provide them with peace of mind regarding the fate of their assets.

-Unfortunately, it is not uncommon for prenuptial agreements to be extremely one-sided, or for one of the parties to be coerced into signing.
-In these cases, it is possible to eliminate the questionable provisions in the contract, or to have the entire agreement thrown out.
+Unfortunately, prenuptial agreements are not uncommon to be extremely one-sided or for one of the parties to be coerced into signing fraudulent agreements.
+In these cases, it is possible to eliminate the questionable provisions in the contract or to have the entire agreement thrown out.

-This area of the law tends to be complex, so if you have concerns about the validity of your own prenuptial agreement, you should consult with a dedicated marital agreement lawyer who can explain how to get a prenup thrown out.
+This area of the law tends to be complex, so if you have concerns about the validity of your prenuptial agreement, you should consult a dedicated marital agreement lawyer who can explain why your prenup might be thrown out.